Before you go ....

 And quite hard to actually get your head around now of course.

-Quite apart from the fact that the internet and mobile phones were still decades away too !
+Quite apart from the fact that the internet and mobile phones were still decades away too.

-Below is the cover of the February 10-16,1968 issue
+Below is the cover of the February 10-16,1968 issue that covered the week of The Herbs tv debut.

 It lists the 1st ever episode of The Herbs on Monday the 12th.
 With a small article that appeared on page 19.

-Oh,and the cover really did have that rather strange hue.It's just how a lot of colour printing often looked back then.
+Oh,and the cover really did have that rather strange hue.It's just how a lot of colour printing looked back then.

 And below are just a few of the faces that featured on either BBC TV or radio that particular week.